 - Allows time to build a relationship with the participant

-There was a big emphasis on diary studies and journaling, as an alternative to ethnographic field research and interviews with lots of questions.
-This included creative methods as prompts for future phone and online discussion
+There was a big emphasis on diary studies and journaling, as an alternative to ethnographic field research and lengthy interviews.
+This included using creative tasks as prompts for future phone and online discussion

 - Paper diaries that can be mailed, online diary platforms, or simply emailing Word docs